admin-ch/CovidCertificate-Apidoc/README.md

 - **city**: city the recipient lives in.
   - Format: string.
   - Example: "Bern"
 - **cantonCodeSender**: abbreviation of the canton *issuing* the certificate.
-This can be different than the canton the recipient of the certificiate lives in.
+  This can be different from the canton the recipient of the certificiate lives in.
 The abbreviation is mapped to a predefined address and used as the sender of the letter when sending the printout by mail.
   - Format: string.
   - Example: "BE"